liferay/liferay-docs/develop/tutorials/articles/280-workflow/01-creating-workflow-definitions/03-notifications.markdown

 **Execution Type**
 : Choose to link the sending of the notification to entry into the node (`onEntry`), when a task is assigned (`onAssignment`), or when the workflow processing is leaving a node (`onExit`).
-If you specify a notification to be sent on assignment, the assignee is automatically notified.
+If you specify a notification to be sent on assignment, the assignee is notified automatically.

 **Recipients**
 : Decide who should receive the notification in the `<recipients>` tag: